St Mary's Art Group

 Art has the power to transform, to illuminate, to educate, inspire and motivate.
 Harvey Fierstein

 We occasionally have demonstrations from local artists.
 These are always a good way for our members to learn how to improve their painting techniques but also to appreciate the talent & hardwork of others.
 It also serves to give an input of much appreciated inspiration!
-In the past we have enjoyed demonstrations from watercolour artist Jake Winkle whose animal paintings in particular are much admired by many of us.

 Lynda Appleby